SukanyaGhosh6/daily-tech-journal/Day13_SQL_Practice.md

 Hey everyone!
 Today was a power-packed day of SQL practice.
 I worked mainly with `WHERE` clauses, logical operators, and special operators.
-I also created two basic employee tables to test all the queries.
+I also created two basic employee tables to test all the queries

 Let's dive into everything I practiced today: